mfkl/mfkl.github.io/_posts/2022-05-04-unity-android.markdown

 ## New Unity demo scenes in the VLC for Unity asset

 We have recently added several new Unity scenes into the VLC asset.
-These are shipped with the VLC Unity asset from the Unity Store.
+These are shipped with the VLC Unity asset from the Videolabs Store.
 They provide an efficient way to get started quickly and showcase real use case scenarios for your apps and games.

 <img width="100%" src="/assets/3d-scene-unity.png">